pullmoll/mysqrt/perfect-cuboid.md

 Now since *d*, *e*, and *f* are all multiples of the hypotenuse of a *pPT*, they are all multiples of an odd length.
-On the other hand all of *a*, *b*, and *c* are multiples of the legs (cathetus) of two of the three *pPT*s and as such they are multiples of either the even or the odd leg of those pPTs:
+On the other hand all of *a*, *b*, and *c* are multiples of the legs (cathetus) of two of the three *pPT*s and as such they are multiples of either the even or the odd leg of those *pPT*s:

  <tt>a = x · ax = y · ay</tt><br/>
  <tt>b = x · bx = z · bz</tt><br/>